gladcolor/tweet_download/README.md

  # To do

- - Adaptive sleeping when break the rate limits.
+ - Adaptive sleeping when breaking the rate limits.
  - Code refining.
- - Result merging and compressed.
+ - Result merging and compressing.